kftwotwo/message-board/README.md

 ```

 ## Setting API Keys
-Go to [Firebase](https://firebase.google.com/) and obtain an api key, then set the api key as a environment variable in the following fomat.
-Then make a json file like the one down below and import it into firebase.
+Go to [Firebase](https://firebase.google.com/) and obtain an api key, then set the api key as a environment variable in the following format.
+Then make a `.json` file like the one down below and import it into firebase.
 ```
 exports.apiKey = '<API_KEY>'
 ```